-- 1381.3. (a) A power of appointment is "testamentary" if it is exercisable only by a will. - (b) A power of appointment is "presently exercisable" if it is not testamentary and (i) it was exercisable from the time of its creation or (ii) if its exercise was postponed but period of postponement has expired.
+1381.3. (a) A power of appointment is "testamentary" if it is exercisable only by a will.

+- (b) A power of appointment is "presently exercisable" if it is not: testamentary and: - (1) It is effectively exercisable from the time of its creation; or - (2) If its effective exercise was postponed, the period of postponement has expired.